The Best Budget Headphone Amplifiers and DACS

 - Use it with your turntable via its RCA inputs.

-Add to that it sounds fantastic and has plenty of power.
+Add to that it sounds fantastic.
 What more could you possibly ask for?

 Add to that you’ve got plenty of power with its 3 gain stage and 1.5W total at 32 Ohm.